spoonmilk/Orbweaver/README.md

 # Orbweaver

-A web-crawling notetaking aid for internet rabbit holes
+A web-crawling research aid for internet rabbit holes